How to stop the bleeding

-If you can’t get rid of your bleeding gums, contact us as soon as you as possible.
+If you can’t get rid of your bleeding gums in Lincoln, NE, contact us as soon as you as possible.
 There may be something more serious that needs immediate attention.
 We have 24/7 scheduling provided online.

-If you are curious about what happens in general dental cleaning, click here to find out.
+If you are curious about what happens during a general dental cleaning, click here to find out.